adobe/styleguide/opensource/doc-style.md

 * Write reference documentation so that each item (class, method, API function) can stand on it's own.
 Make references to other items browsable
 * Instructive documentation and reference documentation needs examples
 * Write documentation from perspective of a developer that wants to consume the API, not from the developer that built it
+* Write reference documentation so that each item (class, method, API function) can **stand on its own**.
+Make references to other items browsable through links.
+* Where possible, provide **example usage**.
+* References are best **generated based on standard tools** like Swagger,  Javadoc, JSDoc, Appledoc, and the like, which can be consumed by the AEM importer.

+### Making Content Easy to Find and Read

+The guides should be modular: **one guide per API area or component**.

+A guide can also have dependencies on other guides.

+Example:
+> The Send To Desktop API guide is dependent on completion of the steps in the 1) Getting Started guide and 2) User Auth UI guide.

+Guides and references should be made available on the Adobe I/O Website in **HTML format** that is directly accessible from a browser (no ZIP downloads or PDF files for documentation).
+For developer guides, use the **SEO checklist** to help ensure that search engines can effectively index your content.

 ## Specific Conventions